DeclarativeHub/ReactiveKit/README.md

 All you have to provide to the operator is the signals and a closure that maps the latest elements from those signals to a new element.

-> Reactive extensions are provided by Bond framework.
+> Reactive extensions are provided by the Bond framework.

 ## Debugging

 ### Timelane

-ReactiveKit has a built-in support for [Timelane](http://timelane.tools) Xcode Instrument.
+ReactiveKit has built-in support for the [Timelane](http://timelane.tools) Xcode Instrument.
 Just download the instrument and start using the `lane` operator to send the signal data to the Timelane Instrument.

 ```swift
 mySignal